Indian Appam Pancake (1 Serving (50g)) and Chicken Curry (1 Serving (177g))

 How to consume chicken curry, indian appam pancake without glucose spikes

-Add a source of protein, such as grilled tofu or lentils, to your meal.
-Proteins can help in moderating blood sugar levels.
+Include a source of lean protein, such as grilled chicken or fish, in your meal to help stabilize blood sugar levels.

 Stay Hydrated